lulu105105/Sylicity-Bootstrapper/README.md

 - [ ] 2018
 - [ ] 2019

+---

-## Todo
+## To-Do
 - [x] Replace Nekoria Visuals with Sylicity Visuals
-- [ ] Make the bootstraper actually work
+- [ ] Make the bootstrapper actually work

+---

 ## Contribution & Credits
 Want to contribute?
-Simply create a pull request, or if you are experiencing problems please open an issue.
+Simply create a pull request!
+If you encounter any issues, please open an issue in this repository.